misahub2023/AI-KODA/README.md

-# Artificial Intelligence Korea Canada (AI-KODA) Flutter Application
+# Artificial Intelligence Korea-Canada (AI-KODA) Flutter Application

 ## Project Overview
 Artificial Intelligence Korea-Canada (AI-KODA) is a simple and user-friendly application for gastroenterologists to score the Video Capsule Endoscopy (VCE) frames as per the latest scoring system i.e., KODA.
 This application called as AI-KODA score is fully automatic and works on an android phone.
 The scores are stored in real-time efficiently.
 It will also help in generating a multi-label image dataset which can be used for developing machine learning and deep learning tasks in this feld.